-Avoid using endings like “sincerely” or “best regards.”
+This is not the time to be using endings like “with love“, “sincerely”, or “best regards.”
 Keep things light by ending with “thank you for your time” or something similar.

 Keep in mind that this ending should tie the entire letter together.
 Try to keep the ending in line with the rest of the letter.

 First and foremost, you should proofread your letter before sending it.
 You never know how particular the seller is going to be about correct spelling and grammar.
 If you’re not sure about their preferences, assume that they’re strict about these kinds of things.

 With this in mind, you can use our letter template to start writing.